Rhythm of Love (Scorpions song)

-"Rhythm of Love" is a power ballad by German heavy metal band Scorpions.
+"Rhythm of Love" is a single by the German heavy metal band Scorpions.
 It was released on Harvest/EMI as a single in 1988.
+The single peaked at number six on the US Mainstream Rock Chart.
+It also attained the No. 75 position on the U.S. Billboard Hot 100, while reaching No. 59 on the UK Singles Chart.

 Music video

 The video for the song, which depicts the band performing in a science fiction setting, features the model Joan Severance as one of several women enjoying the band's performance.
-Its video has been seen as setting "a new low for [hair metal].

-Reception

-The single peaked at number six on the US Mainstream Rock Chart.
-It also attained the No. 75 position on the U.S. Billboard Hot 100, while reaching No. 59 on the UK Singles Chart.